econcz/pyclsp/README.md

 # CLSP — Convex Least Squares Programming

 **Linear Programming via Pseudoinverse Estimation (LPPINV)** is a two-stage estimation method that reformulates linear programs as structured least-squares problems.
 Drawing inspiration from the **Convex Least Squares Programming (CLSP)** framework, LPPINV solves linear inequality, equality, and bound constraints by (1) constructing a canonical constraint system and computing a pseudoinverse projection, followed by (2) a convex-programming correction stage to refine the solution under additional regularization (e.g., Lasso, Ridge, or Elastic Net).
+All calculations are performed in numpy.float64 precision.

 ## Installation